 It admitted the mistake.
 Pepsi listened to its customers, as well as its loudest critics, and didn’t try to salvage the ad or fight for it.
 It agreed that it “missed the mark.”
 Other than the explanation about global unity, it simply confessed the error and pledged to do better.
 In most cases, that’s all people need to hear in order to cut you some slack.

 It “fixed” the situation.
-One rule of good reputation management is to “fix” or solve a potentially damaging problem, or pledge to do so as quickly as possible.
+One rule of good reputation management is to fix or solve a potentially damaging problem, or pledge to do so as quickly as possible.
 Often this is the toughest part, because under some circumstances it could involve a product recall, reformulation, or termination of a key executive.
 In this case the fix was expensive, but highly doable.
+No more ad.